Skip to main content

 Generative AI answers questions.
 Agentic AI takes responsibility for work getting done.
 That distinction is what turns AI from a productivity tool into a business system.

-How agentic AI Is built, and why most efforts fail
+How Agentic AI is built, and why most efforts fail

 Many teams ask how to build an AI agent, or search for an AI agent builder or AI agent platform.